pweth/deez-stats/README.md

 # deez-stats
 Analyze your Deezer listening history to discover your Deez rank, top tunes and favourite artists.

-If you have any suggestions, improvements or questions please [drop me an email](mailto:deezstats@wetherall.pw).
+If you have any suggestions, improvements or questions please email: [hello@deezstats.com](mailto:hello@deezstats.com).

 ### Future ideas 💡